Menelis/appointment_system-auth-server/mainREADME.md

       - The customer can cancel appointment which includes a reason why the appointment was cancelled.
       - The cancellation can happen any time even if the branch has confirmed the appointment.
 - Branch Admins:
-  - Confirm appointment - The admin confirm
+  - Confirm appointment
     - An email is sent to the customer stating that the appointment has been confirmed.
-  - Cancel/Decline
+  - Cancel
     - Admins can cancel appointments with with the reason that will be sent to the customer on the cancellation notification
 - Notifications
   - Notifications are sent when:
     - The customer makes an appointment.
     - The admin confirms an appointment.
-    - The admin cancels/rejects an appointment
+    - The admin cancels an appointment
 - Appointment statuses:
   - `PENDING CONFIRMATION` - The status when the customer has made an appointment.
   - `CONFIRMED` - The status when the admin has confirmed the appointment.